 The property consists of 104 mineral claims covering 56 square kilometers and borders the western limit of the Imerys Lac Des Iles graphite mine and processing facility.
 The property is close to the town of Mont-Laurier, 150 kilometers north of Montreal.
 In June 2015 Lomiko said it was planning a phase one exploration program comprised of prospecting, mapping and sampling with a focus on determining the strike length of graphitic mineralization during a 2012 prospecting program conducted by Canada Strategic Metals and magnetic- electromagnetic survey.

-Gold Property in British Columbia
+Gold and Zinc Property in British Columbia

 Lomiko holds the rights to the 5,403-hectare Vines Lake Project in the southwestern corner of the Cassiar Gold District of British Columbia.
 Past production in the district includes approximately 316,000 ounces of gold at the adjacent Table Mountain Mine between 1979-2007 under various companies.
 A 87-gold-ounce nugget was also reportedly found at McDame Creek near the Vines Lake property.